 Private property owners, such as shopping centers, may restrict overnight parking in their lots.
 You cannot park or sleep overnight on private property without permission from the owner or property manager.
 If a business posts signs that prohibit overnight parking and you ignore them, you would be committing criminal trespass.

-Risks of Living and Sleeping in Your Car in Texas
+Dangers of Living and Sleeping in Your Car

 Always Check Local Laws or Ask for Permission